NativeScript/docs/content/guide/updating-an-app.md

 }
 ```

-Instead of editing the package.json file by hand, you could run the following commands:
+Instead of editing the package.json file directly, the following commands can be run:

 ```cli
 ns platform add ios@next